What is full form of ULIP?

 The insurance premium for ULIPs is bound to attract additional charges.
 As a part of the premium that you pay towards your ULIP is deducted to meet charges.
 While some charges like premium allocation charge are deducted upfront as a percentage of the premium, other charges like fund management charge, mortality charge and administration charge are deducted after your money has been invested and from the invested corpus.
-These charges are deducted by canceling units at the prevailing net asset value.
+These charges are deducted by cancelling units at the prevailing net asset value.

 Is a ULIP taxable at maturity?

-For insurance plans issued on/ after April 1, 2012, the exemption is permitted specifically for the plans where the payable premium for each year is up to 10 percent of the assured sum.
+For insurance plans issued on/ after April 1, 2012, the exemption is permitted specifically for the plans where the payable premium for each year is up to 10 per cent of the assured sum.

-For policies issued during April 1, 2003 to March 31, 2012 the exemption is permitted only for the plans wherein the payable premium per annum is up to 20 percent of the assured sum.
+For policies issued during April 1, 2003 to March 31, 2012 the exemption is permitted only for the plans wherein the payable premium per annum is up to 20 per cent of the assured sum.
 Therefore, if the conditions are not met, the amount received as maturity benefit will be taxable.